QuantEcon/lecture-source-py/source/rst/amss2.rst

 **Co-authors: Anmol Bhandari and David Evans**

-In addition, what's in Anaconda, this lecture will need the following libraries
+In addition to what's in Anaconda, this lecture will need the following libraries

 .. code-block:: ipython
   :class: hide-output